Not If You Were the Last Junkie on Earth

 "Not If You Were the Last Junkie on Earth" is a song by American rock band the Dandy Warhols.
 It was released on June 16, 1997, as the first single from their second studio album, ...The Dandy Warhols Come Down.

 Background and content

-As documented in the film Dig!, the song is dedicated to the band The Brian Jonestown Massacre, friends and rivals of The Dandy Warhols at the time, who in turn dedicated their own track "Not If You Were the Last Dandy on Earth" to them.
-Frontman Courtney Taylor-Taylor revealed in an interview that the song is also about his girlfriend at the time who, according to him, had become a heroin addict while he was on tour.
+As documented in the film Dig!, the song is dedicated to the band the Brian Jonestown Massacre, friends and rivals of the Dandy Warhols, who in turn dedicated their own track "Not If You Were the Last Dandy on Earth" to them.
+Frontman Courtney Taylor-Taylor revealed in an interview that the song is also about his girlfriend.
+He said, "There is nothing fucking playful about coming home from your first tour ever, and discovering that your girlfriend of four years has become – in one week – a fucking heroin addict."

 The song is known for its refrain "I never thought you'd be a junkie because heroin is so passé".
-Because of this, the song has often been erroneously titled "Heroin Is So Passé", although the song was later subtitled with this in some markets around the world.
+Because of this, the song has often been erroneously titled "Heroin Is So Passé", and the song was later subtitled with this in some markets.